This is the fourth part of the Chatterbox series. For your convenience you can find other parts in the table of contents in Part 1 – Origins

 Also, Base64 will make your messages much longer (regular text is allowed to be 160 chars long).
 While some platforms let you send one big message which will be assembled back on the mobile phone, I find it unreliable.
 I’ve seen to many broken messages due to that.
 Just go with assembling on your side, split messages into chunks and send them separately.
 This will probably lead to some form of packetizing with message numbering etc.

 Keep in mind some characters may get replaced over the air.
 For instance, one number I was texting to was getting § (paragraph sign) instead of _ (underscore).
+On some other network I was receiving spaces instead of underscores.
+Go with Base58, this will give you four additional letters/numbers characters which you can use to encode signaling information.

 How to receive